Free College Starts Here. Do you qualify? Click here

 When to take the HESI A2 Exam

 Students typically take the HESI Exam during the fall or spring semester immediately prior to applying to the ASN program.
-The HESI A2 must be taken on-campus at Quincy College.
-You are allowed up to 4.5 hours to take the HESI A2 Admission Exam.
+The HESI A2 is required to be taken in-person at a Prometric Testing Center.
+No remote or virtual test results will be accepted for admission consideration.
+You will have up to 4.5 hours to take the HESI A2 Admission Exam.

 Required Scores

-Note: Please review the Preparing for the HESI A2 Exam handout for the specific categories.
-Please note that Physics is not included as part of the Quincy College Admission HESI A2 Exam.
+Note: Please review the Preparing for the HESI Admission Exam. handout for the specific categories.
+Please note that Physics and Chemistry are not included as part of the Quincy College Admission HESI A2 Exam.

 Cost